 Many designers like to stack pillow shams and pillows for a layered look.
 They prefer to have larger pillows at the back to serve as a foundation and end with shams at the front.
 It all depends on your personal taste.

 As a rule of thumb, euro shams are placed in front of the headboard in a standing position.
 Next, the king- or queen-sized pillows, and then pillow shams are arranged in a slightly inclined position towards the headboard.
 You can scatter the boudoir across the bed.
 Remember pillow shams are decorative in purpose, so you don’t have to strictly follow rules.
 You can just go with what looks good for you.

 If you want a fully decked bed, you can add pillows for lumbar support, neck rolls, bolsters and squares.
 Just remember that the more pillows you have, the longer it will take for you to recreate the look every morning when you make your bed.

 Remember, shams are just decorative coverings so you need inserts for them.
 Just like pillows, inserts come with different filling materials.
 Luxurious down inserts are a comfortable choice compared to polyester or synthetic ones.
 You might be tempted to fill your shams with old pillows you no longer use.
 Resist this urge because old pillows are not only unsupportive, but they are also floppy and will make your shams look deflated.
 So much for a luxurious look!

-Pillow shams offer you the opportunity to dress up your bedroom by adding a pop of colour to your bed.
-They also make your bed look beautiful and well made – just like in a 5-star hotel.
-If this is the look you prefer, then making the bed every morning and sleeping on it every night is worth the effort of choosing pillow shams.
+Pillow shams offer you the opportunity to dress up your bedroom by adding colour to your bed.
+They also make your bed look beautiful and well-made – just like in a 5-star hotel.
+If this is the look you prefer, then making the bed every morning is worth the effort of choosing pillow shams.